 - Income collection - Collecting all rental income due to the Council (around £23 Million per year) and other income related charges such as Sundry debts, former tenant arrears and Service Charges.
 Take legal action against non payers including court orders and evictions where appropriate.

 - Resident involvement - Ensuring that tenants have the opportunity to influence and take part in decisions around future provision of the housing service such as tenant reps on Housing Committee, tenant inspectors, Neighbourhood Ambassadors and Community groups.

-- Sheltered housing - Delivery of an older persons service promoting independent living utilising site officers for maintenance tasks and support officers for landlord based support to tenants.
+- Independent Living - Delivery of an older persons service promoting independent living utilising site officers for maintenance tasks and support officers for landlord based support to tenants.

 - Implementation of a multi-million pound sheltered modernisation programme, improving and updating our older people’s housing across the district.

-- To provide a directly delivered Repairs, Maintenance, and Heating Service from April 2020.
+- To provide a directly delivered Repairs, Maintenance, and Heating Service (via Property Care).

 - Improve the quality and currency of the asset data held, through undertaking regular stock condition surveys.

 - Ensuring the council meets consumer standards set out by the Regulator of Social Housing.

 - Work with stakeholders through tenancy and repairs audits to ensure that homes are being looked after, and meet the needs of existing and future tenants.